 Mathews Family Law & Mediation Specialists have created many detailed articles answering the most common questions people have in relation to their rights and Australian Family Law.

-Mathews Family Law & Mediation Services offers specialist intervention order advice.
+Mathews Family Law & Mediation Specialists offers specialist intervention order advice.

 For a free 15 minute telephone consultation with a family law specilist:

 Every day in my practice as a family lawyer, family dispute resolution practitioner and mediator, I hear stories of family violence and children at risk.

 Whilst family violence is a tragedy in and of itself, more tragic is the suffering caused to the children who are exposed, …read more

 Often family violence and the breakdown of a relationship go hand in hand.
 This connection manifests in one of two ways; either the violence was the reason for the relationship breakdown, or the violence starts happening as a result of the relationship breakdown.
 While violence is always devastating for the victim, bear in mind that it can also have an impact on your children.

 Children can be exposed to violence several ways.
 They can witness violence happening between their parents, they can actually be the victims of violence, and they can hear the violence occurring.
 Sometimes children are involved indirectly, for instance in situations where the violence occurs while the child is being held by the victim.